-- 1. The use, possession, distribution, manufacture, or sale of any alcoholic beverage is prohibited on the campus.
-The illegal or unauthorized use, possession, distribution, manufacture, or sale of any controlled substance or drugs is prohibited on the campus.
-The possession or display of drug paraphernalia, alcohol "trophies," or other form of empty alcohol containers, is prohibited on campus.
-An exception for instructional purposes in accordance with MINNESOTA STATE Board Policy 5.18 allows for the use of alcohol in laboratory and classroom instruction or experiments. - 2.
-The use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug and the illegal or unauthorized use, possession, distribution, manufacture or sale of a controlled substance is prohibited by individual students, recognized student organizations and athletic teams when in travel status representing the University. - a.
+- The use, possession, distribution, manufacture, or sale of any alcoholic beverage is prohibited on the campus.
+The illegal or unauthorized use, possession, distribution, manufacture, or sale of any controlled substance or drugs is prohibited on the campus, which includes any product manufactured with an illegal amount of THC.
+The possession or display of drug paraphernalia, alcohol "trophies," or other form of empty alcohol containers, is prohibited on campus. - 2.
+The use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug and the illegal or unauthorized use, possession, distribution, manufacture, or sale of a controlled substance, including any product manufactured with any amount of THC, is prohibited by individual students, recognized student organizations and athletic teams when in travel status representing the University. - a.
 Alcohol may not be transported in vehicles that are utilized to conduct organization or university business.
 This includes, but is not limited to state fleet vehicles, rental or personal vehicles transporting students to a university or organization sanctioned event and/or rental or personal vehicles that will be reimbursed for mileage by organizations or the university. - b.
-Alcohol may not be brought into, stored or consumed in the lodging facilities used by students, regardless of age, when on travel status. - 3.
-For purposes of the National/International Student Exchange, Study Abroad and Eurospring Programs, the unlawful use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug, and the illegal or unauthorized use, possession, distribution, manufacture or sale of a controlled substance will be determined by the law of the foreign state or country.
+Alcohol may not be brought into, stored, or consumed in the lodging facilities used by students, regardless of age, when on travel status. - 3.
+For purposes of the National/International Student Exchange, Study Abroad and Eurospring Programs, the unlawful use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug, and the illegal or unauthorized use, possession, distribution, manufacture, or sale of a controlled substance will be determined by the law of the foreign state or country.
 Students are expected to comply with the laws of the foreign country.
-The standard applicable during travel status is to accommodate the educational aspect of exploring customs of culture of foreign countries. - 4.
-The use, possession, distribution, manufacture or sale of any alcoholic beverage or illegal drug and the illegal or unauthorized use, possession, distribution, manufacture or sale of a controlled substance by MSUM students is prohibited at all off-campus university recognized student events. - 5.
+The standard applicable during travel status is to accommodate the educational aspect of exploring customs or culture of foreign countries. - 4.
+The use, possession, distribution, manufacture or sale of any alcoholic beverage or illegal drug and the illegal or unauthorized use, possession, distribution, manufacture, or sale of a controlled substance, including any product manufactured with any amount of THC, by MSUM students is prohibited at all off-campus university recognized student events. - 5.
 As members of the University community, students who live or visit off-campus are expected to behave responsibly when off-campus.
 Students violating civil or criminal law may be subject to University conduct procedures for the same conduct when the conduct occurs off campus but adversely affects the educational, research, or service functions of the University.
-Students should be aware that unlawful use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug, or drug paraphernalia and the illegal or unauthorized use, possession, distribution, manufacture or sale of a controlled substance cited by local law enforcement may be reported to the University.
+Students should be aware that unlawful use, possession, distribution, manufacture or sale of any alcoholic beverage, illegal drug, or drug paraphernalia and the illegal or unauthorized use, possession, distribution, manufacture, or sale of a controlled substance cited by local law enforcement may be reported to the University.
 If reported, the University will take appropriate disciplinary action under this policy. - 6.
-The following advertising and promotional activities are prohibited: - a.
-Using alcoholic beverages as awards or prizes in connection with university sponsored student events; - Alcohol promotional activities and advertising associated with university sponsored student events; (this includes, but is not limited to, such items as: cups, t-shirts, beverage can coolers, and any other items carrying alcohol/beer advertising); - c.
-Advertising of alcohol or illegal drugs appearing in university controlled or affiliated publications including university affiliated web sites over which it has editorial control.
+The following advertising and promotional activities are prohibited: - Using alcoholic beverages as awards or prizes in connection with university sponsored student events; - b.
+Alcohol promotional activities and advertising associated with university sponsored student events; (this includes, but is not limited to, such items as: cups, t-shirts, beverage can coolers, and any other items carrying alcohol/beer advertising); - c.
+Advertising of alcohol or illegal drugs appearing in university controlled or affiliated spaces, publications including university affiliated web sites over which it has editorial control.